MedSolut AG

 FFP 2 NR D Protection class and code numbers for single or multiple use

-CE XXXX CE marking with four-digit code number
+CE XXXX CE marking with four-digit check digit

 12.2021 Durability of the mask

-Inferior FFP masks pose a significant health risk because they do not provide adequate protection against viruses, particulates and other disease-causing particles.
-Approved certified masks of high quality can be recognised by these attributes, among others:
+Low-quality FFP masks pose a significant health risk because adequate protection against viruses or particulate matter and other disease-causing particles cannot be guaranteed.
+Approved certified masks of high quality can be recognized by these attributes, among others:

-• The manufacturer's name or trademark is correctly and firmly affixed.
+• The manufacturer's name or trademark is correctly and firmly applied.

 • The type-identical marking is also not missing.